The Truth of Prometheus (The Play)

 PROMETHEUS.

-Then, when shall man learn to not act like the Gods?
+Then, when shall man learn not to act like the gods?

 PERSEPHONE.